UTS-Tech-Society/Intro-to-FullStackDev/README.md

 # Intro-to-FullStackDev
-The repo for the Intro to Full Stack Development workshop - running in Spring 2021!
+The repo for the completed demo at our Intro to Full Stack Development workshop!